jinweelee/notebooks/daily_notebook.md

 Now that we generate each mapped/ unmapped combo, i think we can rewrite the maplog rule.

-ok, over the weekend we are goign to reconfigure architure, 2 impt points:
+ok, over the weekend we are goign to reconfigure architure, 3 impt points:

 1) higher order input, output structure

 2) make it such that its `Okamura_libs`, `GSE17171`.. essentially remove the `External_dataset` folder.

+3) make structure more friendly for alternative runs. ie, go 1 level deeper, and specify a `run_ID`, take reference from R script if needed, it is most recent structure.

+4) change `genome_vers` to just `genome`

 Added an index dictionary for downstream R data gathering